UWSEDS-aut17/uwseds-group-zero/Function Specification.md

 ## User Profile
 *  User knows how to browse a web page and interact with an application interface.
 (Web UI)
 *  User heard about machine learning and deep learning and knows they cannot behave 100% correct.
-*  User should execute the application under the environment of python 3.5.
+*  User understands this model can only detect objects which have been fed to training process.
 (The followings are what the users don't know---the techniques behind)
+*  This application is excuted under the environment of python 3.5.
-*  The object detector builds up a neuro network by tensorflow and implements machine learning(deep learning) algorithm to learn to precisely detect the objects in the screen(pictures, videos or streaming camera)
+*  The object detector builds up a neural network by tensorflow and implements Faster-RCNN to precisely detect the objects in the screen(pictures, videos or streaming camera).
-*  User can stop playing the output(just for video and live camera) and can also return to the input choosing interface by clicking "Return"
-*  User can click "Start" button to start the detection if the input is successfully loaded.

 ## Elements of the problem statement
-* Use the train data to build a dectector
-* Use the test data to evaluate the detector
-* Detect object from the input
-* Read a photo/ a video/ a camera stream as a input
+* How to read a photo/ a video/ a camera stream as a input.
+* How to make the machine learn to recognize the objects we are interested in.
+* How to find region proposals (regions we might be interested in) in a raw image.
+* How to classify the object in a region proposal.
+* How to revise the bounding box after recognizing a object.

 ## Use cases
 * User executes the python file in the command line to run the application.
 The application interface should show up and indicate there are three input options for user to choose.